mulosbron/Spaceship/README.md

 A 2D space-themed arcade game where players control a spaceship to destroy incoming meteors.
 Survive as long as possible while earning points and progressing through increasingly difficult levels.

 ## Purpose
-To create an engaging space shooter game using Python and Pygame, demonstrating classic arcade game mechanics with modern object-oriented programming.
+To create a space shooter game using Python and Pygame, demonstrating classic arcade game mechanics with modern object-oriented programming.
 The game showcases player movement, collision detection, scoring system, and level progression.

-### Key Objectives:
-- Implement fast-paced asteroid shooter gameplay
-- Create progressive difficulty system with different meteor types
-- Build CSV-based scoring system for tracking progress

 ## Scope